sirishacyd/aws-ansible-jenkins/README.md

 ```

 ![jen-job](screenshots/jenkins-job.png)

+10. **Create Jenkins Pipeline**
-Create a Jenkins pipeline using the provided code, and execute it by clicking "Build Now.
+    - Create and execute a Jenkins pipeline with provided code for tasks like Trivy security scanning and Ansible provisioning.

 ```
 pipeline {